 Once the main airport in Cyprus, Nicosia International Airport has now sat unused and derelict for near on forty years.
 The airport was abandoned after a military coup in 1974.
-A demilitarised zone was created and the airport was smack bang in the middle of it, which caused the airport to close immediately.
-Since it’s closure the airport has sat abandoned, left to the elements and pigeons to take over.
+A demilitarized zone was created and the airport was smack bang in the middle of it, which caused the airport to close immediately.
+Since its closure, the airport has sat abandoned, left to the elements and pigeons to take over.

 Holy Monastery of St Nicholas of the Cats

-The Monastery of St Nicholas was founded in 327 AD by Kalokeros, the Byzantine governor of Cyprus and patronised by St Helena, mother of Constantine the great.
-Legend has it during the time of construction the area of Akrotiri was under a severe drought and became overrun with poisonous snakes, delaying the construction of the monastery.
+The Monastery of St Nicholas was founded in 327 AD by Kalokeros, the Byzantine governor of Cyprus, and patronized by St Helena, mother of Constantine the Great.
+Legend has it during the time of construction the area of Akrotiri was under severe drought and became overrun with poisonous snakes, delaying the construction of the monastery.
 Helena’s solution was to ship in 1000 cats from Egypt to eradicate the snakes.
-Local monks trained the cats by ringing a bell once to come to the monastery for meal time, and twice to head out to kill the snakes.
+Local monks trained the cats by ringing a bell once to come to the monastery for mealtime, and twice to head out to kill the snakes.
 The poisonous snakes were eventually killed off and the monastery completed, but many cats suffered from losing limbs, eyes or dying.
 Nowadays the monastery is run and looked after by six nuns, they also take care of the 70 plus resident cats and take in any strays from in and around the local area.

 The Limassol Carnival

 Renowned as one of the most notable carnivals worldwide, the Festival has been held annually in Limassol and begins twelve days before lent.
 The carnival brings together a unique blend of Ancient Greek and later traditions.
-The beginning of the carnival is believed to go back to pre-Christian times, to an Ancient Greek festival honouring Dionysus, the god of wine and fun.
-Present time, the colourful festival lasts ten days and includes games, feasting, carnival processions and balls.
-If you would like to know more about the carnival please click here.
+The beginning of the carnival is believed to go back to pre-Christian times, to an Ancient Greek festival honoring Dionysus, the god of wine and fun.
+Present time, the colorful festival lasts ten days and includes games, feasting, carnival processions, and balls.

-Cyprus is known world wide for the wine they produce and the Vasilikon winery is no exception, it is one of the most famous wineries in Cyprus.
-Located in the Paphos region at an altitude of 650m, Vasilikon winery was established in 1993 by three brother.
+Cyprus is known worldwide for the wine they produce and the Vasilikon winery is no exception, it is one of the most famous wineries in Cyprus.
+Located in the Paphos region at an altitude of 650m, Vasilikon winery was established in 1993 by three brothers.
 The vineyard covers 16 hectares of land and produces around 350,000 bottles annually.
-They run a popular tour of the winery which ends with a tasting session of the award winning local wine.
+They run a popular tour of the winery which ends with a tasting session of the award-winning local wine.